alequerenghi/cybersecurity_report/README.md

 /usr/bin/ssh2john.py is_rsa > hash
 john hash
 ```
+**John the Ripper** is a popular open-source password cracking tool that is used to test the strength of passwords.
+It is primarily used by security professionals and penetration testers to identify weak passwords in a system's security.
-**John the Ripper** module `ssh2john` allows converting SSH private keys into a hash format that John can understand.
+The module `ssh2john` allows converting SSH private keys into a hash format that John can understand.
 With the following command, John attempted in cracking the hash of the password from which the private key is derived.
 John's default wordlist was enough to crack this password, that was **legend**.
 With these informations it was possible to log on the SSH server as mitnick:
 ```bash